-Please note, MFT interns and other post-graduates are not eligible for our fieldwork program, which is designed for those enrolled in graduate programs (or certain eligible baccalaureate programs in Southern California).
-However you may qualify for any of the Clinician/Therapist positions at Seneca.
-As an employee, Seneca will assist you in gaining your hours, trainings, as well as supervision and support, as you move towards licensure.
+Please note MFT interns and other post-graduates are not eligible for our fieldwork program, which is designed for those enrolled in graduate programs (or certain eligible baccalaureate programs in Southern California).
+However, you may qualify for any of the Clinician/Therapist positions at Seneca.
+As an employee, Seneca will assist you in gaining your hours, trainings, as well as supervision and support as you move towards licensure.

-Seneca staff selected for this program receive significant scholarships from Seneca and USC, as well as completing their internship for pay, allowing staff to continue earning full time wages and benefits throughout the program.
-Seneca staff who received an undergraduate BSW from an accredited program can join the Advanced Standing cohort and complete the program in 4 semesters, while those with another undergraduate degree complete the program in 7 semesters.
+Seneca staff selected for this program receive significant scholarships from Seneca, as well as completing their internship for pay, allowing staff to continue earning full-time wages and benefits throughout the program.
+Seneca staff who received an undergraduate BSW from an accredited program can join the Advanced Standing cohort and complete the program in 4 semesters, while those with another undergraduate degree complete the program in 2.5-3 years.

 Seneca employees are eligible to apply to obtain their mild/moderate special education teaching credential through Loyola Marymount University.
-Seneca provides substantial scholarships toward the credential, while staff continue to work and earn full time pay and benefits.
+Seneca provides substantial scholarships toward the credential while staff continue to work and earn full-time pay and benefits.
 Employees may obtain an optional M.Ed. following completion of the special education credential.
 The credential can be earned in one or two years, and the optional M.Ed. is completed after the credential.

 For questions about Seneca’s embedded graduate programs, please contact Seneca’s Graduate Program Manager at [email protected].
 Please note that admission to one of our partner universities does not guarantee a spot in the embedded program, and participation in the embedded programs does not guarantee employment as a clinician or teacher upon completion of the program.